jr-k/freebox_home_assistant_probes/README.md

 FBX
 ===

+About:

+- It is a simple server which give access to multiple useful sensors.
+The output is a clean flattened json object perfect for [RESTful Sensor](https://www.home-assistant.io/integrations/rest/) integration

 Installation:

+- `cd /opt`
 - `git clone https://github.com/jr-k/freebox_home_assistant_probes`
 - `cp app_infos.json.dist app_infos.json`
-- `pip install -r requirements.txt`
+- `pip install -r requirements.txt` (or `pip3`)
 - `python3 main.py`
 - On first launch you'll have to grant access to the freebox by touching the check mark on the device
 - You can check [http://localhost:9876/probes](http://localhost:9876/probes)